Can I Sue the Department of Homeland Security (DHS)?

 - If a prisoner alleges cruel and unusual punishment in violation of the Eighth Amendment

-You can recover more under a Bivens claim than you can under an FTCA claim.
+You can recover more under a Bivens claim than an FTCA claim.
 You can recover compensatory damages, punitive damages (damages intended to punish the wrongdoer for particularly outrageous behavior), and even attorneys' fees.
-If you need a court order telling those officials to do or not to do something in the future, which lawyers call “injunctive relief," you can get that in a Bivens case, too.
+If you need a court order telling those officials to do or not to do something in the future, which lawyers call "injunctive relief," you can get that in a Bivens case, too.